develas/css-modificator/README.md

 #css-modificator

 **As you know the best practise is Alphabetize your Properties in CSS file.**
 **css-modificator organizes your CSS-styles, ordering properties alphabetically.**
+To verify it you can use style.css file from repository

 Usage: `npm start CSS_file    `